ldemailly/depgraph/README.md

 All the code in 0.1.0 is generated through many iterations/prompts of Gemini 2.5 pro

 The driving and idea and need and "QA"ing is my own (ldemailly)

+While I was lucky at first, it became increasingly frustrating to use AI for that, fixing bugs and (re)introducing others and explaining what is wrong etc...
+Will try manual fix or localized or some other AI than Gemini as I just wasted another 2h going in a loop with respect to forks